PsiQ/qref/docs/format.md

 - `ports`: A collection of ports.
 They roughly correspond to quantum registers.
 - `children`: A list of children, or subroutines, of the program.
 - `connections`: A list defining edges of our graph.
-Intuitively, the connections property defines how the subroutines of a program interact.
+Intuitively, the connections property defines the flow of data between subroutines.

 Let's explore some of these properties in more detail!